“What gear do I use?” This has to be one of the questions I get asked most frequently, audiologist

 Camera trap system

 India is home to over a billion people with one fifth of the world’s population on only 2% of the world’s surface.
-Yet India still has a wild side, populated by giants, fierce predators, the rare and beautiful…all wrapped up in a land of extremes.
+Yet India still has a wild side, prostate populated by giants, find fierce predators, the rare and beautiful…all wrapped up in a land of extremes.
 Wild India celebrates the diversity and drama of India’s extraordinary and varied landscapes.

 In this three-part series, each episode focus’ on one iconic ecosystem, a snapshot of how life works in each unique environment.
 Packed with beauty, bizarre coalitions, hardship, death and new life, this series gives the viewer a front row seat to the wildlife spectacles that are the jewels in the crown of Asian natural history.

 Distributor National Geographic Television International